altipla-consulting/pdfgen/README.md

 ## Environment variables

+#### DEBUG
 There is an env var called `DEBUG=*` that you can activate to emit every single message sent and received to Headless Chrome to debug hard to find issues.

+#### PORT
+This variable controls the port this server binds to.
+It has this specific name to work directly under Google Cloud Run.

 ## Kubernetes